MarcusWolschon/osmeditor4android/documentation/docs/tutorials/setting_up_image_storage_locations.md

 ## Setting up image storage locations

-Vespucci V21.2 has added support to both Panoramax instances and Wikimedia Commons.
-Currently you can upload images from the element selection modes (adding a corresponding link to the OSM element) and from the image viewer.
+Vespucci V21.2 has added support for uploading individual images both to Panoramax instances and Wikimedia Commons.
+Currently you can upload images from the element selection modes, automatically adding a corresponding link to the OSM element and from the image viewer.

 Before you upload you need to configure and authorize the destinations: